fortrabbit/help/docs/sftp-uni.md

 All [Universal Stack Apps](app-uni) support access via SFTP which is similar to the classical FTP-based workflow.

 It is also possible to [deploy with Git](git-deployment).
 This has some advantages, but may not be suitable for every application and user.
-For examle, most CMS application are not designed to take a Git repository into account.
+For example, most CMS application are not designed to take a Git repository into account.
 If a plugin is installed from the WebUI, and the application downloads new files, then those files are not automatically added to Git.
-It is certainly possible to deploy any PHP appication via Git on fortrabbit, but you need consider senarios like the above.
+It is certainly possible to deploy any PHP application via Git on fortrabbit, but you need consider scenarios like the above.

-## SFTP access: username+password
+## SFTP access: username + password

 1. Remove all ssh-keys from your profile, if you have any
 2. Visit the Dashboard and find your username and sftp-host address